Skip to main content

 PROGRAM DETAILS

-The Teaching Stratford Program pairs elementary and secondary level teachers with professional artists to explore how active and innovative approaches can make the work on our stages accessible and highly engaging to students.
+For more than 20 years, the Stratford Festival has paired elementary and secondary level teachers with professional artists to explore how active and innovative approaches can make the work on our stages accessible and highly engaging to students.

-• August 22 & 23 (at the Stratford Festival): Teacher Professional Development including tickets to four performances
+• August 20-22 (at the Stratford Festival): Teacher Professional Development, Including Tickets to Preview Six Performances

-• September-November (in the classroom): Pre- and post-show workshops
+• September-November (in Your Classroom): Pre- and Post-Show Workshops

 Key Dates:

-May 15: Registration deadline for $200 Guaranteed Bus Funding
+May 15: Early Bird Registration Deadline for $300 Guaranteed Bus Funding

-August 22 & 23: Teacher Professional Development onsite at the Stratford Festival
+August 20-22: Teacher Professional Development at the Stratford Festival

 To Register:

-Book you spot in the program with a deposit of $175 +tax no later than June 15th.
-The program payment is used to hold your spot and will be applied to your ticket order down payment or balance once you have booked the school matinée for your students.
+Book your spot in the program with a deposit of $299 +tax no later than June 15.
+The deposit is used to reserve your spot and will be applied to your ticket order once you have booked the school matinée for your students.
+To receive guaranteed bus funding, register by May 15.

 BOOK NOW